mms112/ExpandWorldPrefabs/README.md

 - paintRadius: Radius for the paint change.
 - paintHeightCheck: If true, checks something.
 - paint: Terrain paint color.
 Supports values ClearVegetation, Cultivate, Dirt, Paved and Reset.
-  - Note: Numeric values are not supported.
+  - Numeric values are not supported.

 ### States